paul-enascut/paul-enascut/README.md

-- 👋 Hi, I’m Paul Enascut
+- 👋 Hi, I’m Paul Enascut.
-- 👀 I’m interested in .NET, Web Services, Windows Services, SQL, Modern JS, React
+- 👀 I’m interested in find solutions to various problems using .NET as main stack.
-- 🌱 I’m currently learning machine learning and their impact in various business needs
+- 🌱 I’m currently learning Machine Learning and their impact over business needs.
-- 💞️ I’m looking to collaborate on freelancing projects
+- 💞️ I’m looking forward to freelancing projects.
-- 📫 How to reach me: paul.enascut.dev@gmail.com
+- 📫 How to reach me: paul.enascut.dev@gmail.com or <a href="https://www.linkedin.com/in/paul-enascut/">/in/paul-enascut/</a>

 <!---
 paul-enascut/paul-enascut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.